fenago/power-bi-next-level/LabGuides/05-create-dax-calculations-in-power-bi-desktop.md

 	*While it appears all salespeople are not meeting target, remember that the table visual isn’t yet filtered by a specific time period.
 You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop, Part 1** lab.*

-15. At the top-right corner of the **Fields** pane, collapse and then expand open the pane.
+15. At the top-right corner of the **Data** pane, collapse and then expand open the pane.

 	![Picture 45](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image49.png)